ministryofjustice/moj-frontend/README.md

 We recommend [installing MOJ Frontend using node package manager (npm)](https://design-patterns.service.justice.gov.uk/get-started/installing-with-npm/).

-Once installed, you will be able to use the code from the examples in the [MOJ Design System](https://design-patterns.service.justice.gov.uk/) in your service.
+Once installed, you will be able to use the code from the examples in the [MOJ Pattern Library](https://design-patterns.service.justice.gov.uk/) in your service.

 ## Browser support